mreed/BlazorSelect/README.md

 # BlazorSelect
 Is a port of Jed Watson's ReactSelect to Blazor

+Target Platform: .net 5

 ## To Use in your Project:
-- Blazor Server: Add services.AddBlazorStyled(); to Startup.cs under ConfigureServies
+- Blazor Server: Add services.AddBlazorStyled(); to Startup.cs under ConfigureServices
 - Blazor Client: Add builder.Services.AddBlazorStyled(); to Program Main

 Add